hpcaitech/Open-Sora/README.md

 See our **[report 1.2](docs/report_03.md)** for more infomation.
 Weight will be automatically downloaded when you run the inference script.

+> For users from mainland China, try `export HF_ENDPOINT=https://hf-mirror.com` to successfully download the weights.

 ### Open-Sora 1.1 Model Weights

 <details>